top of page

 WIRING

 The parts books and repair manuals do not clearly identify the differences with USA wiring.
 I think that the four main wiring harnesses (front harness, rear harness, and left/right front fender harnesses) were 'near' identical between USA and Euro models until 1958.
 I say 'near' identical since a close look at Greg Long's very early 1956 DS, its seems that the wiring to the headlights was slightly altered to accommodate the sealed beams.
-At this time, the Lucas exterior lighting and the turn signal switch differences on USA cars caused the main harness and the front fender harnesses to start deviating from the Euro models.
+But for 1958 and on, the Lucas exterior lighting and the turn signal switch differences on USA cars caused the main harness and the front fender harnesses to start deviating from the Euro models.
 As the years went on, the wiring deviated more and more between USA and Euro cars.

 ENGLISH LANGUAGE ON ID19 DASHBOARDS